-No User ReviewsWrite a review

 Power & Run Time

-The Honda EG4000CL's core is the 270 cc Honda GX270 OHV 4-stroke engine, which runs on gasoline.
-With an output of 120/240V, it provides a running wattage of 3,500W and a peak wattage of 4,000W.
+The Honda EG4000CL houses a 270 cc Honda GX270 OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 3,500W along with a peak wattage of 4,000W.

 With a fuel capacity of 6.3 gallons, the EG4000CL may run for around 14.8 hours at 50% load with a full tank (fuel consumption around 0.43 GPH).